13. Heavy Metal (Cd, Cu & Zn) Dynamics

 The concentration of the metals Cu, Zn, and Cd in the topsoil and subsoil is determined by a mass-balance equation that describes the inputs, outputs, and accumulation in each layer.

+13.1.
 Crop uptake

 As with all other nutrients, Cd, Cu and Zn uptake is calculated by multiplying the crop yield with the metal content in crops.
 For Cu, the crop Cu content is assumed to be independent of soil conditions.
-For Cd and Zn, the metal concentration in the plant is derived by a non-linear relationship with the metal concentration in the topsoils (layer 0-30 cm), accounting for the impact of soil properties that control the (bio)availability of metals in soils for Cd and Zn (Adams et al., 2004; Brus et al., 2002; De Vries et al., 2008).
+For Cd and Zn, the metal concentration in the plant is derived by a non-linear relationship with the metal concentration in the topsoil (layer 0-30 cm), accounting for the impact of soil properties that control the (bio)availability of metals in soils for Cd and Zn (Adams et al., 2004; Brus et al., 2002; De Vries et al., 2008).

 Equation 13.1